+Main Line Health patients are permitted to have visitors 24 hours a day, seven days a week, as long as it is not disruptive to their healing.
 Visitation will be individualized to meet the needs of the patient and family.
-For the most current visitation policy, visit our website at mainlinehealth.org/rhvisit.
 Staff members will support and facilitate this to the best of their ability whenever possible.
 We may need to limit or restrict visitors to better care for the patient or other patients and to protect their health, privacy and safety.
 Patients have the right to be made aware of any clinical limitations or restrictions.
 Patients also have the right to decide whether or not they want visitors during their stay and may designate who can visit.
-Main Line Health will not restrict, limit or deny any visitor on the basis of race, color, national origin, religion, gender, gender identity or expression, sexual orientation, relationship status or disability.
+Main Line Health will not restrict. limit or deny any visitor on the basis of race. color, national origin, religion, gender, gender identity or expression, sexual orientation, relationship status or disability.